TESL Course in Malaysia: 8 Important Details You Must Know

 If you are passionate about teaching, you will probably feel rewarded when you see your hard work bear fruit through your students’ growth.
 The joy of helping a student understand a topic they may be struggling with is rare and precious – not all career paths or work can give you that feeling.

-An English teacher’s work is essential in Malaysia and highly respected by many, especially parents!
+English is still the number one language used globally to unlock unlimited opportunities.
 If making a difference through education sounds like something you would like to achieve, TESL could be for you.

 International Opportunities